rhobaker/Assignment-Four---Git-GitHub-and-APIs/README.md

 ## <u>All about me</u>
 I am currently studying for the CFGDegree in the Spring cohort.\
-I have already completed projects in JavaScript, Pyhton and mySQL.\
+I have already completed projects in JavaScript, Python and mySQL.\
 My current project is about Git and GitHub.
 I am also working on a project using APIs in Flask.